 - Public parks and green spaces

-- Pedestrian zones, squares, promenades, streets and car parks
+- Pedestrian zones, squares, promenades, street spaces and parking lots

 - Open spaces on buildings for residential, industrial, commercial, offices, hotels, museums, schools and public facilities